pinga-lab/magnetic-ellipsoid/README.md

 which the geological body has an isotropic susceptibility lower than or equal to 0.1 SI.
 This limiting value, however, seems to be determined empirically and there has been no discussion about how this value was determined.
-Besides, the geoscientific community lacks an easy-to-use tool to simulate the magnetic field produced by uniformly magnetized ellipsoids.
+In addition, the geoscientific community lacks an easy-to-use tool to simulate the magnetic field produced by uniformly magnetized ellipsoids.
 Here, we present an integrated review of the magnetic modelling of arbitrarily oriented triaxial, prolate and oblate